asim/asim/README.md

 And there was also a VC funded platform called [M3O](https://github.com/m3o/m3o).

-In a past life I was an SRE at Google and a Sysadmin at a startup.
+In a past life I was an SRE at Google and Sysadmin before that.